DC and DB Pension Plans

 As interest rates increase, the value of call options will generally increase.
 On the other hand, as interest rates increase, the value of put options will usually decrease.
 Although rho is not a dominant factor in the price of an option, it takes center stage when interest rates are expected to change significantly.

-Long-term options are far more sensitive to changes in interest rates than are short-term options.
+Long-term options are far more sensitive to changes in interest rates than short-term options are.
 Furthermore, in-the-money calls and puts are more sensitive to interest rate changes compared to out-of-the-money calls and puts.

 Duration is a measure of sensitivity to interest rates used for fixed-income instruments.
 We will see how to compute duration in the Fixed Income chapter.

-VaR can be defined as the maximum amount of loss, under normal business conditions, that can be incurred with a given confidence interval.
+VaR can be defined as the maximum amount of loss that can be incurred with a given confidence interval (under normal business conditions).
 It can also be viewed as the worst possible loss under normal conditions over a specified period.
-Suppose an analyst calculates the monthly VaR as $100 million at 95% confidence: What does this imply?
+Suppose an analyst calculates the monthly VaR as $100 million at 95% confidence: what does this imply?

-This simply means that under normal conditions, in 95% of the months, we expect the fund to make a profit or lose no more than $100 million.
+This simply means that under normal conditions, in 95% of the months, we expect the fund to make a profit or loss of no more than $100 million.
 Put differently, the probability of losing $100 million or more in any given month is 5%.

 The expected shortfall (ES), also known as the conditional VaR (CVAR), is the average of losses defined by the probability.
-In other words, it is expected loss given that the portfolio return already lies below the pre-specified worst-case quantile return (e.g.percentile).
+In other words, it is the expected loss given that the portfolio return already lies below the pre-specified worst-case quantile return (e.g. 5th percentile).